-The Memorial, designed by architects Devrouax and Purnell, was unveiled in 1998.
+Designed by architects Devrouax and Purnell, it was unveiled in 1998.
 It is the only national memorial to Colored Troops in the Civil War.
 The Spirit of Freedom sculpture stands ten feet tall and features uniformed black soldiers and a sailor.
 The sculpture is surrounded by a Wall of Honor, a memorial listing the names of 209,145 United States Colored Troops (USCT) who served in the Civil War.

-The closest Metro Station is U Street, See a map.
+The closest Metro Station is U Street.
 The museum has a limited number of parking spaces available to the public.

 - Lincoln Theatre - 1215 U Street, NW, Washington, DC.
 The 1,225-seat theatre features a state-of-the-art lighting and sound system and is a prime setting for music and theatrical performances.